Conditions on the monodromy for a surface group extension to be CAT(0)

 Every right-angled Artin group is either cyclic, directly decomposable, or acylindrically hyperbolic (see \cite[Appendix-Example (d)]{acylindrically}).
-It is easy to see cyclic and directly decomposable right-angled Artin groups don't satisfy Property (LIP), so by Theorem \ref{main} the right-angled Artin groups that satisfy Property (LIP) are precisely the acylindrically hyperbolic ones.
-Although all right-angled Artin groups are CAT(0), not every acylindrically hyperbolic is CAT(0), for example, mapping class groups are not CAT(0).
-It is an open question whether all hyperbolic groups are CAT(0).\\
+It is easy to see cyclic and directly decomposable right-angled Artin groups don't satisfy Property (LIP), so by Theorem \ref{main} the right-angled Artin groups that satisfy Property (LIP) are precisely the acylindrically hyperbolic ones.\\

 \begin{corollary} Suppose $G$ is a group, with an infinite normal subgroup $R$ which is a closed surface group, and suppose $G/R$ is acylindrically hyperbolic.
 If $G$ is $\mathrm{CAT}(0)$ then the monodromy $G/R\to\mathrm{Out}(R)$ of the extension is either finite or has finite kernel. \end{corollary}